HuJacobJiabao/Careenicle/README.md

 ![Job Map](demo/3.jpg)

 ## Key Features in Detail

+### Multi-User Support with Supabase
+- **Secure Authentication**: User registration and login powered by Supabase Auth
+- **Data Isolation**: Each user can only access their own job applications and events
+- **Row Level Security**: Database-level security ensures data privacy between users
+- **Real-time Updates**: Changes are synchronized in real-time across sessions
+- **Automatic User Management**: User accounts are automatically linked to job data

 ### Interactive Map View
 - **Visual Job Tracking**: See all your job applications plotted on an interactive Google Map